ricardomm7/leaflink/docs/sprintC/us024/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The entry must exist in the Agenda
+* **AC1:** The toDoEntry must exist in the Agenda
 * **AC2:** The new date must be after that the previous date.
-* **AC3:** The postponement action should update the entry’s progressStatus to “Postponed”.
+* **AC3:** The postponement action should update the toDoEntry’s progressStatus to “Postponed”.
 * **AC4:** The system should notify the team assigned to the task about the postponement.
 * **AC5:** AC5: The system should check for the availability of the team and resources for the new date.

 ### 1.4.
 Found out Dependencies

-* US22: Adding a new entry in the Agenda
+* US22: Adding a new toDoEntry in the Agenda
-* US23: Assigning a team to an entry in the Agenda.
+* US23: Assigning a team to an toDoEntry in the Agenda.

 ### 1.5 Input and Output Data